vicinityh2020/vicinity-agent/docs/ADAPTER.md

 idetifier of Adapter object subscribed to event **eid** of object **oid**.
 The **oid** of object that produced the event will be included in the event payload.
 Event payload structure is yet TBD.

-# All other functionality...
+# Adapter API requirements summarized

+Adapter implements following services:
+* **GET /objects** - mandatory object discovery service
+* endpoints provided in **read/write_links** in thing descriptions
+* optional **PUT /objects/{subscriber-id}/events/{eid}** if Adapter needs to receive events

-...such as how to access the remote object, how to open or subscribe event channels for objects are part of [Agent documentation](../README.md).
+All other functionality, such as how to access the remote object, how to open or subscribe event channels for objects, is part of [Agent documentation](../README.md).
 Use it.